Conceptual Design in AEC | Benefits and Processes | Autodesk

 Skanska

-A global engineering firm uses Autodesk Forma to design a vibrant new neighbourhood in less time.
+A global engineering firm uses Autodesk Forma to design a vibrant new neighborhood in less time.

 Image courtesy of Skanska